Saan Ka Man Naroroon (film): Production

 Much of the film was shot on location in Ilocos Norte and Ilocos Sur.
 The baroque Paoay Church of Ilocos Norte was featured in a scene.

 Music

 The theme song "Saan Ka Man Naroroon" was performed by Rachel Alejandro with an arrangement by Ryan Cayabyab.
 The love song was originally written in 1968 by Restie Umali with lyrics by Levi Celerio.

 Reception

 The film was screened at the 1994 Toronto International Film Festival.
-Emanuel Levy of Variety concluded "helmer Siguin-Reyna shows talent for controlling the production's physical aspects, orchestrating a fluid narrative style, and eliciting proficient performances from his attractive cast."
+Emanuel Levy of Variety concluded "helmer Siguion-Reyna shows talent for controlling the production's physical aspects, orchestrating a fluid narrative style, and eliciting proficient performances from his attractive cast."